bcbio/bcbio-nextgen/docs/contents/cwl.rst

 all you need to get started running examples.
 If you instead prefer to use a local installation, `install bcbio
 <https://bcbio-nextgen.readthedocs.io/en/latest/contents/installation.html#automated>`_
 and make it available in your path.
+To only run the tests, you don't need a full data installation so can install with ``--nodata``.

 To make it easy to get started, we have a pre-built CWL description that uses test data.
 This will run in under 5 minutes on a local machine and